Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Proof of Theorem

-\end{proposition} \begin{proof} The $\psi$ estimates follow from the definition of the energy functional $\Ecal^D(s, \psi)$, the decomposition \eqref{eq:D-fctnal-2} and the fact that the difference between $L_a$ and $\widehat{L}_a$ is a constant matrix.
+\end{proposition} \begin{proof} The estimates for $\psi$ follow from the definition of the energy functional $\Ecal^D(s, \psi), \Ecal^D(s, \psi, 1)$, the decomposition \eqref{eq:D-fctnal-2}, the commutator estimates in Lemma \ref{lem:commu} and the fact that the difference between $L_a$ and $\widehat{L}_a$ is a constant matrix.
 The estimates for the Klein-Gordon field follow from the definition of the energy functional $\Ecal_1(s, v)$ and the commutator estimates in Lemma \ref{lem:commu}. \end{proof}

 Next we derive the following pointwise estimates.